open-chaos/experiment-catalog/kubernetes/drain_node/README.md

-# Kill a Kubernetes pod chaos experiment
+# Drain a Kubernetes Node Chaos Experiment

-This experiment explores whether my application can maintain itself when a Kubernetes pod dies.
+This experiment explores whether my application can maintain itself when a Kubernetes node is drained

 ## Setup for Experiment Execution